 SURPRISE!
 So-called “freeze proof” water faucets will freeze and split internally if your customer has left their hose attached over the winter.

-HOWEVER, this hidden internal rupture won’t be noticed until AFTER an unsuspecting cleaner hooks his truck mount up and turns on the faucet.
+HOWEVER, this hidden internal rupture won’t be noticed until AFTER an unsuspecting cleaner (like you!) hooks his machine up and turns on the faucet.
 So while you are cleaning UPSTAIRS everything is being flooded DOWNSTAIRS!

 Even though this is an “accident waiting to happen” we all know who gets the blame here!
-(Don’t ask me how I learned this!)
+(Don’t ask me how I learned this one!)
 Sooo…

 Be very cautious early in the spring with all outside faucets.
 But ESPECIALLY with an outside hose bib with a hose that’s been hooked up all winter!

 So tweak your Spring time ‘hose hooking up’ procedures:

 1. Buy a female cap with a rubber hose washer inside that will thread on any faucet bib.

 2. Tighten the cap on the hose bib, briefly turn on the faucet slightly and listen closely.
 (You can also keep your hand on the faucet to feel the vibration of running water.)